Clinical UM Guideline

 |Subject:||Gonadotropin Releasing Hormone (GnRH) Analogs|

-Gonadotropin releasing hormone (GnRH) analogs are synthetic analogs of naturally occurring GnRH with greater potency than the natural hormone.
+Gonadotropin releasing hormone (GnRH) analogs are synthetic analogs of naturally occurring GnRH.

 The following agents are addressed in this document:

-This document does not address infertility treatment.
-Please see the following document for additional information: CG-DRUG-11 Injectable Infertility Drugs
+Note: This document does not address infertility treatment.
+Please see the following document for additional information:

-Goserelin acetate or leuprolide acetate is considered medically necessary for the treatment of hormone receptor positive breast cancer in pre- or peri-menopausal women.
+Goserelin acetate or leuprolide acetate is considered medically necessary for the treatment of men and pre- or peri-menopausal women with hormone receptor positive breast cancer.

 Goserelin acetate or leuprolide acetate is considered not medically necessary for the treatment of breast cancer when the criteria above are not met.